TAKE THE PLEDGE: COMMIT TO PERSONAL STEPS TO REDUCE NITROGEN POLLUTION

 Grass is mostly water and so it takes a short period of time for clippings to decompose and provide natural, slow-release nitrogen for a thriving, healthy lawn.
 Leaving grass clippings on the lawn allows you to lessen the amount of fertilizer you apply by up to 25%, if you use fertilizer at all.
 Do not cut off more than the top one-third and keep the height of the grass at least three inches high, which encourages deeper healthier roots.
 Taller grass slows the rate of runoff and a deeper, denser root system will absorb more water (and prevent erosion and suppress weeds).

-Suffolk County is currently offering incentives of up to $30,000 to homeowners who choose to replace their current wastewater systems (cesspools and septic systems) with innovative and advanced treatment systems under the Suffolk County Septic Improvement Program and New York State’s Septic System Replacement Program.
+Nassau and Suffolk Counties are currently offering incentives to homeowners who choose to replace their current wastewater systems (cesspools and septic systems) with innovative and advanced treatment systems.
 These new systems have the ability to reduce nitrogen and as a result protect our water quality.
+If you are a resident of East Hampton, Southampton or Shelter Island you may be eligible for additional funding.

 4. Sweep it up.